leeroytm/TitanTF-Webhooks/README.md

 https://leovoel.github.io/embed-visualizer/

-^ ENABLE WEBHOOK MODE before writing
+* ^ ENABLE WEBHOOK MODE before writing
-^ Copy and paste the code to visualize how the embed will look like To copy, I advice you to click the RAW version of the code of each service!
+* ^ Copy and paste the code to visualize how the embed will look like To copy, I advice you to click the RAW version of the code of each services!

-Please use the COMPACT line of code when applying into a IFTTT applet. (aka the whole code in 1 line) IFTTT will show errors if this is not done even if the code is the same!
+- Please use the COMPACT line of code when applying into a IFTTT applet. (aka the whole code in 1 line)
+- IFTTT will show errors if this is not done even if the code is the same!
-Do note, not all of them are ready with COMPACT but all of the code are the same!
+- Do note, not all of them are ready with COMPACT but all of the code are the same!

-//////////////////////////////////////////////////////////////////////////////////////////////////////
+---
 Logs >>

 Most of these service needs to shutdown due to IFTTT Pro being implemented fully on November 2020.